-Mr. Mitchell has over four decades of executive leadership experience, including a key role in the theater industry and brings important institutional knowledge to the board.
-Mr. Mitchell's experience enables him to share with the board suggestions about how similarly situated companies effectively assess and undertake business considerations and opportunities.
-Since Mr. Mitchell is a board designee for one of our founding members, he brings to the board the perspective of a major stakeholder.
+Mr. Mitchell has over four decades of executive leadership experience, including a key role in the theater industry and brings important institutional knowledge to our Board.
+Mr. Mitchell's experience enables him to share with our Board suggestions about how similarly situated companies effectively assess and undertake business considerations and opportunities.
+Since Mr. Mitchell is a Board designee for one of our founding members, he brings to our Board the perspective of a major stakeholder.